 Best less-expensive smart air conditioners

-The Frigidaire Gallery Cool Connect AC is one of the newer smart air conditioners on the market, according to Schuster, who says he can’t keep them in stock during the summer rush.
+In the past, Schuster says he couldn’t keep the Frigidaire Gallery Cool Connect AC in stock during the summer rush.
 “Every day, I get someone calling for one of these,” he says, pointing to the “low-profile design” and good price as reasons for its popularity (especially among city dwellers in smaller apartments).
 Unlike a lot of other units, “it’s not a bulky thing in the window,” Schuster explains.
 Still, he and our other experts admit that choosing between this and the Kühl is tough; the two offer “very similar functionality” as far as smart features, and both get consistently positive feedback from customers.
 It often comes down to a question of budget and design preference — a lot of Schuster’s customers prefer the look of this model, which he says is more “streamlined” than the Kühl.

-While the Kühl line is Friedrich’s premier offering, the brand’s more budget-friendly Chill line is also extremely popular, with a smaller Chill model being named the best overall unit on our other list of expert-recommended ACs.
-This model offers a lot of the same smart features as the higher-end Kühl but features a lower price because some of its mechanical components might not last as long, according to Schuster.
-But in terms of functionality, he says it’s comparable to the Cool Connect unit above.
+While the Kühl line is Friedrich’s premier offering, the brand also offers two more budget-friendly options: Chill Premier, its mid-tier range, and Chill, the most affordable of the three.
+This model offers a lot of the same smart features as the higher-end Kühl, but features a lower price because some of its mechanical components might not last as long, according to Schuster.
+But in terms of functionality, he says it’s comparable to the Cool Connect unit just above.
+Joe Lakin, the manager of Brooklyn’s Best Air Conditioning, previously pointed out this AC in our list of the expert-recommended window ACs.
+If you have a few Wi-Fi-enabled Friedrich units, you can connect them through the brand’s app for a central-air-like experience, Lakin suggested.

 Best portable smart air conditioner

-Most experts will tell you that a portable air conditioner unit simply isn’t going to cool as efficiently as a window unit, but sometimes this type of setup is the only option.
+Okay, so portable ACs aren’t as popular as window units, primarily because they take up space and are louder.
+Most experts will tell you that a portable air conditioner unit simply isn’t going to cool as efficiently as a window unit, but sometimes this type of setup is the only option (and still effective at warding off excessive heat).
 “This would be great for someone with an irregular window size that a window unit won’t fit into,” says Eugene Fiks, president of Fiks Consultants, which integrates smart products into clients’ homes.
 “The flex-tube connection (or hose) will fit into any window that opens,” he adds, so it really “simplifies installation.”
 Just like the Cool Connect, you can control this through Frigidaire’s app to turn it on and off remotely and set a custom program.

 Best smart air conditioner adapter